Modern Marketing Mix Modeling

-In this blog post I’ll review the history of media-mix modeling, discuss why customer level attribution based on click-tracking is insufficient, review the challenges with media mix modeling in the context of “programmatic” channels, and finally, I’ll discuss how Recast addresses these problems.
-Let’s dive in!
+In the remainder of this blog post, we’ll review the history of marketing mix modeling, discuss why customer level attribution based on click-tracking is insufficient, review the challenges with marketing mix modeling in the context of “programmatic” channels, and finally, we’ll discuss how Recast addresses these problems.

 A brief history of MMM